Adrienne Shelly: Career

 Shelly's breakthrough came when she was cast by independent filmmaker Hal Hartley as the lead in The Unbelievable Truth (1989) and Trust (1990).
 Trust was nominated for the Grand Jury Prize at the Sundance Film Festival, where Hartley's script tied for the Waldo Salt Screenwriting Award.
-Shelly guest-starred in a number of television series including Law & Order, Oz and Homicide: Life on the Street, and played major roles in over two dozen off-Broadway plays, often at Manhattan's Workhouse Theater.
-In 2005 she appeared in the film Factotum starring Matt Dillon.
+Shelly guest-starred in a number of television series including Law & Order, Oz, and Homicide: Life on the Street, and played major roles in over two dozen off-Broadway plays, often at Manhattan's Workhouse Theater.
+In 2005, she appeared in the film Factotum starring Matt Dillon.

 During the 1990s, Shelly segued toward a career behind the camera.
 She wrote and directed 1999's I'll Take You There, in which she appeared alongside Ally Sheedy.
 She won a U.S. Comedy Arts Festival Film Discovery Jury Award in 2000 for direction of the film, and Prize of the City of Setúbal: Special Mention, at the Festróia (Tróia International Film Festival) held in Setúbal, Portugal, for best director.
 Her final work was writing, directing, co-set- and costume-designing, and acting in the film Waitress, starring Keri Russell and Nathan Fillion, which premiered at the 2007 Sundance Film Festival.
 Shelly's daughter, Sophie, has a cameo at the end of the film.

+Shelly was also active in the theatre scene in New York.
+She wrote and directed plays for Naked Angels and Alice’s 4th floor, acted in off-Broadway shows, served as the creative director of the Missing Children Theater company for five years, taught acting at One on One Productions in Manhattan, and led a workshop at NYU in acting, directing, and writing.

 Personal life

 Shelly, who took her professional surname from her late father's given name, was married to Andy Ostroy, the chairman and CEO of the marketing firm Belardi/Ostroy.
-They met in 2001 on Match.com, were married in 2002, and had a daughter, Sophie (born 2003), who was two years old at the time of her mother's death.
-Shelly had written the film Waitress during the time she was pregnant with her daughter, Sophie.
-Shelly described herself as an "optimistic agnostic."
+They met in 2001 on Match.com, were married in 2002, and had a daughter, Sophie (born 2004), who was two years old at the time of her mother's death.
+Shelly had written the film Waitress during the time she was pregnant with her daughter.
+Shelly described herself as an "optimistic agnostic".